-Buying from a broker
+Buying online or from a broker

 Check the small print and documentation

-Make sure you have a clear and final price – both for the complete car and the monthly payments, if you’re buying on finance.
-If you’re buying a used car, make sure you have all its relevant documentation: past MoTs, the service book and the complete owner’s manual.
+Make sure you have a clear and final price – both for the complete car and the monthly payments if you’re buying on finance.
+If you’re buying a used car, make sure you have all its relevant documentation: past MoTs, the service book and the owner’s manual.
 If you’ve negotiated any specific deals with the seller, make sure these are in writing.
-If they’ve promised you a set of car mats or a tank of petrol and these haven’t materialised, you won’t have any recourse if there’s no proof of the agreement.
+If they’ve promised you a set of mats or a tank of petrol and these haven’t materialised, you won’t have any recourse if there’s no proof of the agreement.

 If you’re buying a car on finance, GAP insurance is well worth considering.
 This will make up any shortfall between what your car is worth and what you owe on finance should it be written off.
 Dealers often charge quite a lot for GAP insurance, but you can pick up a three-year policy for £100 or so from a third-party organisation.